Thursday, May 23, 2013

 The story would get published every year in one of these magazine edited by Ray - Sandesh, Sharadiya Sandesh, or Sharadiya Desh from 1965 to 1995.
 The intended target audience was supposed to be children but its popularity swept across the generations and was eagerly awaited by people from all ages.
 But since they were written in Bangla, rest of India missed out the treat.
 Even the movies based on these stories, directed by Satyajit Ray and his son Sandip Ray, were in Bengali.
 The only non-Bangla movie based on Feluda was Kissa Kathmandu Ka (based on Joto Kando Kathmandutey and directed by Sandip Ray).

-However, as they say - all days never remain same, the lady lucky has smiled on non-bengali fans of detective fiction.
+However, as they say - all days never remain same, the lady luck has smiled on non-bengali fans of detective fiction.
 Penguin India has started publishing the English translations of these books.
 They come in two volumes : The Complete Adventures of Feluda Vol. 1 & Vol.2 .
 What more, there are comic series as well under the collection Feluda Mysteries.
 Likewise there are Marathi translations as well.

 While I was already a fan of Ray through his only Hindi movie Shataranj Ke Khiladi, but after going through these Feluda mysteries, I have become even greater fan of this genius personality.
 Not only these books are first rate adventure books, these also show us the knowledge in general this writer possessed.
 Almost each of his stories are based in a different city yet he captures the ethos, essence of each of them beautifully in the story.
 In fact, the place itself becomes an important character in itself - where its locations play valuable role as the story progresses.
 Reader is literally transformed to these places through his description and imagery.